$200 Consignment Fee · 8% Commission · No Pass Out Fee · Soft Close · National Advertising

 New horses/ponies listed on Wednesday evening with 4 days of preview before bidding opens.
 Auctions close on Sunday evenings.
 Consignments need to have all required material before being listed.

-2. Send a brief description of the horse/pony including abilities, reserve price, photo and short video to email@example.com with completed consignment form.
+1. Send a brief description of the horse/pony including abilities, age, pedigree, reserve price, photo and short video to firstname.lastname@example.org

-3. After approval you need to get all the following submitted by 12pm CST the Tuesday before the sale.
+3. After approval, all the following MUST submitted by 12pm CST the Tuesday before the sale.

 a.
 Current Coggins (copy emailed)